SoraEagle/phase-5-project/README.md

 - Implementing OAuth for login/signup

+- Add an user profile page

+- Add an user dropdown

 I may update this code to include other features, if I have the time for it in the future.

 ## Contributing